Go back

 When to Visit Chapel Street

-Mornings suit coffee and market runs.
-Prahran Market opens at 7 am Tuesday through Saturday.
+Mornings suit coffee, market runs, and wellness.
+Prahran Market opens at 7 am every day except Monday and Wednesday.
 Cafes fire up around the same time.
 The strip stays quiet until 10 am when boutiques open.
 Weekday mornings mean smaller crowds and easier parking.

 Arvo shopping works best Thursday through Saturday.
 Most stores trade till 5 pm or 6 pm weekdays, extending to 9 pm Friday nights.
 Greville St and vintage stores get packed between 2 pm and 5 pm on Saturdays.